gupta8868/patatap/README.md

 A different music is associated with every key.

-Circles show up randomly on screen shrinking in size and every key has its own unique sound.
+Circles show up randomly on screen shrinking in size.

 Used paper.js library to create and work with vector graphics.